AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 ### Sending a REST API request

-The MFTF allows you to handle basic CRUD operations with an object using [Magento REST API][api reference] requests.
+MFTF allows you to handle basic CRUD operations with an object using [Magento REST API][api reference] requests.
-To convert a request to the MFTF format, wrap the corresponding REST API request into XML tags according to the [Reference documentation][reference].
+To convert a request to MFTF format, wrap the corresponding REST API request into XML tags according to the [Reference documentation][reference].

 -  GET is used for retrieving data from objects.
 -  POST is used for creating new objects.